clausman/dndbot/README.md

 # dndbot
 This is slackbot for tabletop rpg management in slack, specifically designed for d&d.
-It uses botkit and it modelled after their kit.

 It currently features the following functionality:

- * Die rolls
+ * Die rolls via slash commands

 ## Running

-[Create two new slash commands](https://api.slack.com/slash-commands#creating_commands), /roll and /sroll, in your Slack.
+Create two [new slash commands](https://api.slack.com/slash-commands#creating_commands), /roll and /sroll, in your Slack.

-Copy the file secrets.sample.yml to secrets.yml and update it with the slash command tokens.
+Copy the file [secrets.sample.yml] to `secrets.yml` and update it with the slash command tokens.

 Setup [serverless](https://serverless.com/framework/docs/getting-started/) and [configure AWS credentials](https://serverless.com/framework/docs/providers/aws/cli-reference/config-credentials/).